Muta-Jonathan/Telefyna-Kotlin-Application/README.md

 - [x] Replay fillers if gone
 - [x] Build a schedule GUI builder & viewer for `config.json`
 - [x] Support RTMP format
-- [x] Support for Live & Repeat Watermarks (live is to show if turned on from the schedule and when u are on ONLINE playlist and others can show Repeat from the schedule if turned on)
+- [x] Support for Live & Repeat Watermarks (live is to show if turned on from the schedule and when u are on ONLINE playlist and others can show Repeat from the schedule if turned on) [#1](https://github.com/AvventoMedia/Telefyna-Kotlin-Application/pull/1)
 - [x] Fix show Repeat watermark on Restart or Reboot reinitialization (look into onMediaItemTransition method)
-- [x] Added show Repeat watermark on Preview schedule `(2025-01-22)`
+- [x] Added show Repeat watermark on Preview schedule in scheduler
 - [x] Resize logo sizes on telefyna  `(2025-01-22)`
 - [x] Add smooth and fade transitions between programs switches `(2025-01-23)`
 - [x] Solve transition of the lower third to be smooth on start `(2025-01-24)`